RolfMetzger/binanceFuturesMarketMakerPublic/README.md

 1. Clone or download repo
 2. cd into dir
 3. python3 setup.py install
-4. create a file called config.json that looks like this:

-{"binApi": "",
-	"binSecret": "",
-	"RISK_CHARGE_VOL": {"current": 0.05, "max": 5, "step": 0.05, "min": 0.05}, "VOL_PRIOR": {"current": 10, "max": 500, "step": 10, "min": 10}, "EWMA_WGT_COV": {"current": 0.05, "max": 4, "step": 0.05, "min": 0.05}}

-The 'current' values here are your input variables to optimize the bot.

-The first variable I would prioritize is RISK_CHARGE_VOL which dictates how wide markets should be in response to volatility (in whatever manner it is projected - in the case of the sample code, an EWMA process).

-EWMA_WGT_COV would be the next one I think because it directly affects the volatility forecast and it is generally not clear how "fast-moving" the EWMA vol forecast should be.

-After that, VOL_PRIOR because that sets the starting point for your vol estimation.
-You may want to adjust the code so that instead of VOL_PRIOR being a constant (essentially), it is determined by e.g. some historical vol estimate.
-VOL_PRIOR only really matters that much when the bot has been started or restarted.

 For our competition run, Coindex Labs is optimizing these input variables using our proprietary AI.
 Note that the defaults here will probably lose funds, they're not optimized or recommended.